-Windows 10 is an unparalleled and one of the most versatile desktops operating systems offered by Microsoft, for sure.
+Windows 10 is an unparalleled and one of the most versatile desktop operating systems offered by Microsoft, for sure.
 Like other Windows operating systems, Windows 10 also comes with many different versions dedicated to different types of devices and specific users.
 But many people are facing windows 10 wifi keeps disconnecting.

 It constantly brings new innovative features with its half-yearly updates.
 The Windows 10 May 2020 Update does not add any completely new and amazing features, but it is worth the installation.
-Windows 10 has a feature of WiFi sense which is designed to automatically connect your computer to the Wifi network if the network is an open network or open WiFI hotspot or any other wifi which is already connected to your pc in the past.
-However, this feature in some cases, doing more harm than good.
+Windows 10 has a feature of WiFi sense which is designed to automatically connect your computer to the Wifi network if the network is an open network or open WiFI hotspot or any other wifi which is already been connected to your pc in the past.
+However, this feature in some cases does more harm than good.

 Related post: How to take a Scrolling Screenshot On Windows

 Many users who in recent past upgraded their Windows 10 have reported that they are facing a problem in connecting their Wifi and the Wifi keeps on disconnecting.
 Some users have reported that the Automatically WiFI adapter is disabled and was not enabling without a restart.
 These types of problems occur due to the failure of hardware or your laptop being quite older.
 Also if an incompatible or old WiFi driver is installed on your pc or incorrect network configuration is.
 Whatever the reason, if your windows 10 wifi keeps disconnecting, there are several methods to override this problem.
 You have to scroll down this article to know the fixes.

 The automated Troubleshooter tool has the ability to automatically locate and fix certain problems on your computer.
 However, this tool is very helpful as you can fix any problem using these troubleshooters.
 But these troubleshooters cannot fix every occurring issue.
 To use it follow these steps.

 Related post: How to hide the taskbar in Windows 10